muhammadabdurehmanx7/langgraph/projects/01_customer_support_agent/readme.md

 ### Customization
 - **Flexible and Extendable Design**: This base project can be easily enhanced and customized.
 Integrate additional LLM APIs to further expand the agent's capabilities and improve its functionality.

-### Access the Project
-You can access and explore the project in Google Colab by following this link: [Customer Support Agent Project](https://colab.research.google.com/drive/1-OTDBwlWTDA-ghIQp1fNXm7HDiXIgj0Z?usp=sharing).